jboss-container-images/jboss-eap-8-openshift-image/examples/eap/legacy-s2i-source-build/README.md

 * You have a `Registry Service Account`.
 You can [create one](https://access.redhat.com/terms-based-registry/).

-* You have downloaded the Openshift secret file allowing to pull images in openshift.
+* [Not needed for OpenShift Sandbox] You have downloaded the Openshift secret file allowing to pull images in openshift.
 For detailed instructions check the URL: https://access.redhat.com/terms-based-registry/#/token/<your user id>/openshift-secret`

 * You are logged into an OpenShift cluster and have `oc` command in your path.